-No. The Sender Score is derived using a formula developed by Return Path based on modeling sending IPs versus their likelihood of engaging in behaviors viewed negatively by ISPs and filtering companies.
+No. The Sender Score is derived using a formula developed by Validity based on modeling sending IPs versus their likelihood of engaging in behaviors viewed negatively by ISPs and filtering companies.
 The various individual indices contribute to the overall Sender Score, as well as additional data elements not represented by any individual index.

 Senders can use Sender Score data to monitor their own sending behavior, and quickly identify problem spots.
 For example, identifying sources of complaints or knowing whether mail from your network hits spam traps can allow you to resolve any issues before they begin to impact delivery of all mail from your network.